mesonbuild/meson/docs/markdown/Reference-manual.md

   [`dependency()`](#dependency) for argument format.
 The version of the program is determined by running `program_name --version` command.
 If stdout is empty it fallbacks to stderr.
-If the output contains more text than simply a version number, only the first occurence of numbers separated by dots is kept.
+If the output contains more text than simply a version number, only the first occurrence of numbers separated by dots is kept.
   If the output is more complicated than that, the version checking will have to be done manually using [`run_command()`](#run_command).